alejandrochang/audioTheme/README.md

 Day 2:
  * [X] Research and implementation of backgrounds for files
  * [X] Functionality of playing music on the page
- * [ ] Functionality of allowing user to input a file to play music

 Day 3:
  * [X] Implement the visualizations for the background